joaduo/async_cast/README.md

 [![Codeship Status for joaduo/async_cast](https://app.codeship.com/projects/30c11a6e-2132-4298-8dbb-2b01e8cf3bac/status?branch=main)](https://app.codeship.com/projects/450075)

-Cast async function to blocking and viceversa.
-Also run in functions async and blocking functions in threads.
+Cast async function to blocking and viceversa. (works on python 3.7 and up) Also run in functions async and blocking functions in threads.

+## Why `async_cast`?

+I found the current `asyncio` tools frustrating when migrating from blocking code.
+If you want to profit IO operations to *"run something else"* you need to rewrite all code to use asyncio.
+When you start form scratch that's acceptable, but not with legacy code.

+So with this small self-contained library you can easily convert legacy code into async code.
+The best way is running several blocking function in different threads.
+But **be aware** that threads also bring race conditions, so make sure concurrent functions are thread-safe.

-## Casting `async` function to a sync/blocking function
+## Casting `async` function to a blocking function

 ```python
 from async_cast import also_blocking